adlnlp/doc_gcn/README.md

 <p align="center"><img src="figures/syn_sem_graph.png" width="650" /></p>

 ### Semantic and Syntactic Graphs (Parent-Child based)
-Another type is the parent-child relation based.
+Another type is the parent-child relation based (see [example](https://colab.research.google.com/drive/1iVtiGn6UlOAbNsZcpYK8J7tjUaENJ3_I#scrollTo=8U8p1tSiwIYR) on FUNSD dataset).
 If two segments have parent-child relation, the edge value is set to be 1, otherwise 0.
 The graph construction workflow can be found in below graphs.
 More detailed information can be found in our paper.
 <p align="center"><img src="figures/semantic_syntactic_drawing.png" width="650" /></p>

 ## Classifier